 You may be familiar with warning signs on everyday products in the workplace, but do you know what those symbols mean?
 The red diamonds with pictograms in the center aren’t just for display, they communicate important information about the contents of the container that could spare you from coming into contact with contaminants and dangerous substances.

 Here, we’ll discuss what the HAZCOM pictograms are, what they mean, and how they affect you in the workplace.
 Knowing what they are can keep you and your coworkers safe from harm and prevent dangerous situations from breaking out.
 They are also part of any broader Hazard Communication Training Program you have within your business.
+Pictograms, are an important part of what is covered by the HAZCOM Standard.

 Table of Contents